-(1) Includes indiacertal folias.
 (2) Net interest spread is the difference between interest rates earned on interest-earning assets and interest rates paid on interest-bearing liabilities.

-(3) Net interest margin is a ratio of net interest income to average interest earning-assets for the same period.
+(3) Net interest margin is a ratio of net interest income to average interest-earning assets for the same period.

-Increases and decreases in interest income and interest expense result from changes in average balances (volume) of interest-earning assets and interestbearing liabilities, as well as changes in average interest rates.
+Increases and decreases in interest income and interest expense result from changes in average balances (volume) of interest-earning assets and interest-bearing liabilities, as well as changes in average interest rates.